 'Breathing is the foundation of movement, health and well-being' - BradCliff Breathing.

 We adapt and breathe in different ways to meet our body's changing needs.
 How we breathe when we are at rest and feel safe is different to when we feel threatened, exhausted, or have an underlying health condition.
-What is normal breathing and how can we achieve a feeling of calm?
+How should we breathe, and how can we achieve a feeling of calm?

 When we are breathing well, we breathe through our nose, and we have an effortless, rhythmical, abdominal breathing pattern.
 We are able to change our breathing pattern for situations of exertion and stress, and then restore our restful breathing pattern again.
 Our body is able to maintain homeostasis, meaning all of our usual bodily functions are able to take place.

-Notice the speed of your breath and how much your upper chest moves as you breathe.
-In restful breathing we breathe between eight and 14 times per minute.
-Our abdomen rises and falls as we breathe through our nose and there is slight but not particularly noticeable movement of our upper chest.
+Notice the speed of your breath, and how much your upper chest moves as you breathe.
+In restful breathing we breathe between eight and 12 times per minute.
+Our abdomen rises and falls as we breathe through our nose, and there is slight but not particularly noticeable upper chest movement.

-There are many triggers which lead to our breathing becoming faster and more shallow.
+There are many triggers which lead to our breathing becoming fast and shallow.
 These include hot and humid environments, low blood sugar levels, caffeine and other stimulants, talking fast, ovulation and menstruation, wearing tight clothes, fluorescent lights, having a blocked nose, overthinking and emotional triggers, as well as numerous health conditions.

 The way we breathe affects the way we feel

-A disordered breath pattern affects our whole body and may result in a lowered pain threshold, ribcage and spine stiffness, poor digestion, difficulty concentrating, reduced blood flow and breathlessness.
-Fatigue, headaches and feelings of tension and aching in our back, neck, shoulders and arms can result from a disordered breathing pattern.
+A disordered breathing pattern affects our whole body and may result in a lowered pain threshold, ribcage and spine stiffness, poor digestion, difficulty concentrating, reduced blood flow and breathlessness.
+Fatigue, headaches, feelings of tension, and aching in our back, neck, shoulders and arms can result from a disordered breathing pattern.
 If a disordered breathing pattern continues, a cycle can occur where the symptoms also become the triggers and the cycle evolves into a habit.

-It is normal to have moments of high alert in life, however it is also normal to have the ability to reset back to a state of calm, which is where we should aim to spend the majority of our time.
+We will all experience moments of high alert in life, however we need to be able to reset, to a state of calm, which is where we should aim to spend the majority of our time.

 Stop, drop and flop (BradCliff Breathing)